datamade/how-to/wagtail/research/recommendation-of-adoption.md

 Wagtail is a CMS built for Django, which is already an integral part of the DataMade stack.

+Before beginning a first Wagtail implementation, all developers should read [The Zen of Wagtail](https://docs.wagtail.io/en/v2.8/getting_started/the_zen_of_wagtail.html) to familiarize themselves with the guiding concepts.

+## Maintenance outlook

+Wagtail an open source tool created by [Torchbox](https://torchbox.com/), an agency based in the UK.
+It has an active global contributor community ("currently #1 on the list of open source Python CMSs measured by Github activity," according to their website) and a strict release cycle.
+It's used by Google, NASA, MIT, Mozilla and more.
+Exactly predicting the future of a product is impossible, but all signs indicate that Wagtail is a reliable choice.

+In terms of DataMade maintenance of projects made with Wagtail, it will be important to choose a standard CMS toolkit and build expertise across the team to ensure that all Wagtail projects can be maintained without high onboarding costs.
+We believe that there will continue to be CMS needs in new projects that can be met with Wagtail, which will provide opportunity for widespread team investment.

 ## For further exploration

 Though we've already had success with Wagtail in client work, the following areas warrant further exploration and documentation: